By Fiona Kouyoumdjian

 and Stephen Hwang

-Fiona Kouyoumdjian is a postdoctoral fellow at the Centre for Research on Inner City Health at St. Michael’s Hospital in Toronto and a family physician at a provincial correctional facility in Hamilton, Ont.
-Stephen Hwang is an expert advisor with EvidenceNetwork.ca, a practising physician in general internal medicine at St. Michael’s Hospital and a research scientist at the Centre for Research on Inner City Health in Toronto.
+Fiona Kouyoumdjian is an assistand professor at McMaster University.
+Stephen Hwang is a practicing physician in general internal medicine at St. Michael’s Hospital and a research scientist at the Centre for Research on Inner City Health in Toronto.